USMA Club Spotlight

 Ralph Haney was one of the original three people who sat down to develop the official Woodward Dream Cruise concept.
 Events like Gratiot, USMA took to the next level from one day to weeklong cruises to build excitement; USMA staff working with Country Street Machines helped work the first Frankenmuth event years ago; worked with Bob Dera 47 years ago at Freedom Hill Show.
 A good many great car show promoters today started out as a USMA member, a volunteer, a partner in the USMA program.

-Everyone was welcomed to join.
+Everyone was welcome to join.
 USMA stopped Memberships eight years ago.
 Everyone can attend USMA events.
 Anyone who wants to get involved, help any one of the couple dozen charities, USMA works with arms open.
 We encourage member involvement.
 We love to work with other clubs.

 We thank everyone who has ever been a member.
 Those who have shared one day or 300 days with us; we consider our event participants as friends.
 Our members are part of our huge cruiser family.
 We offer more, give more to try and please everyone knowing it won’t always happen.